The Object of Study of Social Psychology

-Social psychology is a discipline that uses different scientific methods to understand and explain how the thoughts, feelings, and behaviors of each individual are affected by the real, implied, or imagined existence of other people (Rodriguez, 2018).
-In short, according to Rodriguez (2018), this discipline seeks to understand how each person's behavior is modified by the surrounding environment.
+Social psychology is a discipline that uses different scientific methods to understand and explain how an individual’s thoughts, feelings, and behaviors are affected by the real, implicit, or imagined presence of other people (Rodriguez, 2018).
+In short, this discipline seeks to understand how each person’s behavior is modified by the surrounding environment (Rodriguez, 2018).
+From this perspective, and in accordance with Páez (2003), more individualistic approaches hold that the social is reduced to the mere presence of another, while more holistic approaches maintain that what influences thinking processes is the social structure—that is, group power relations, status, and ideology.

 Object of Study of Social Psychology

-The object of study of social psychology is the influence of social relationships on the behavior and psychological state of people (Regader, n.d.).
-Thus, social psychology seeks to establish theories about human behavior that serve to predict behaviors before they occur, and thus, to be able to intervene (Muelas, 2021).
-For example, in recent years, one of the most concerning areas of social psychology is to understand why adolescents start smoking or drinking despite being aware of the dangers of these behaviors (Rodriguez, 2018).
-Then, according to Muelas (2021), if it is known what factors promote certain behaviors, intervention on those factors could change the final behaviors.
+The subject matter of social psychology is the influence of social relationships on the behavior and psychological state of individuals (Regader, n.d.).
+In this way, social psychology aims to establish theories about human behavior that can predict actions before they occur and, thereby, enable intervention (Muelas, 2021).
+For example, in recent years one of the most concerning areas in social psychology has been understanding why adolescents start smoking or drinking despite being aware of the dangers of these behaviors (Rodriguez, 2018).
+Thus, according to Muelas (2021), if the factors that promote certain behaviors are known, intervening in those factors could change the final behaviors.

-Therefore, to analyze the form, quality and scope of the links, it starts with the study of communication and learning (Rodriguez, et al. 2005).
+Consequently, to analyze the form, quality, and scope of social bonds, the study begins with communication and learning (Rodriguez et al., 2005).
 Similarly, it includes research on the influence of personal attitudes and social thoughts (Regader, n.d.).
-And, of course, in correspondence with Regader (n.d.), another factor that social psychology has to consider is the historical background of the occurrence of psychological events, since behavior always takes place on a series of material and symbolic precedents that affect the behavior of all human beings.
+And, of course, in accordance with Regader (n.d.), another factor that social psychology must consider is the historical background of the occurrence of psychological events, since behavior always occurs against a series of material and symbolic precedents that affect the behavior of all human beings.

 References